 COAST Products, which began as COAST Cutlery, has been a family-owned Oregon business since 1919.
 Although the company began making knives, the current product line includes LED lights and multi-tools.
 I have a COAST HP7 LED light that is also of high quality.
 The Rapid Response Knife was designed by world-renowned custom knife maker Ron Lake, so I was not surprised that I liked it so much.

 I savaged a cardboard box and chopped at a 2 X 4 with the Rapid Response Knife and found the blade to have good edge retention qualities.
-It is reported the blade steel is 420J, which I have not yet confirmed.
 Because some steel can be inferior for a knife blade if not heat treated properly, I wanted to see how tough it was.
+The 5Cr15MoV stood up to the abuse.

 The 2 X 4 is old and very hard.
 I chopped at it pretty well and found the Rapid Response Knife’s weight an advantage in this respect.
 After cutting the box into unbox-i-like strips and hacking at the wood, the blade suffered no chips or other damage.
 In fact, it was still keen and sharp enough to cut more cardboard.
 Okay, the blade is good to go.